Frequently Asked Questions: (in progress)

 3. Will my puppy be registered?

 Yes!
 All our dogs are registered with the American Kennel Club, the oldest and most reputable dog registry in the U.S. Your puppy's AKC registration will be sent in for you, with your name on the registration certificate and the name for the puppy that you choose.
 This will be a limited registration, meaning that you have access to all AKC events and benefits, except confirmation shows and breeding rights.
-If this is something you decide you want to participate in, full registration will be available for an additional $1000, after you have had OFA hip and elbow x-rays performed and evaluation copies sent to us.
+If this is something you decide you want to participate in, full registration will be available for an additional $1000 to approved homes.

 4. When should I have my puppy spayed or neutered?